Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Conclusion

 \section{Conclusion}

-In this work, we first perform a causal mediation analysis to study the indirect effect of CoT on the final output of twelve LLMs.
+In this work, we perform a causal mediation analysis to study the indirect effect of CoT on the final output of twelve LLMs.
 Our experiments show large variations across tasks and models in how strongly reasoning traces causally affect the model’s prediction.
 LLMs generally do not reliably use their intermediate reasoning steps when generating an answer.
-We propose a new method \ourmodel{} that tailors small-sized LMs to generate correct reasoning chains and use the reasoning chains as input and faithfully reasons over them to arrive at the correct answer.
-Experiments show that our method outperforms strong baselines on four reasoning tasks.
-Our analysis shows that \ourmodel{} can outperform the standard supervised knowledge distillation method in out-of-distribution settings.
+We introduce \ourmodel{} that tailors small-sized LMs to generate correct reasoning chains and faithfully reason over them to arrive at the correct answer.
+Experiments show that our method outperforms strong baselines on four reasoning tasks, including out-of-distribution settings.